CCHR Reviews a Year of Child Abuse Allegations Against Troubled Teen Behavioral Institutions

 Collin Gosselin, 18, from the reality TV show Jon and Kate Plus 8 also opened up about his experience in an institution owned by UHS that his mother—at the time divorced from Jon—sent him to at age 12 to deal with his alleged behavioral issues.
 The TV show, which aired weekly in 2007, had focused on the lives of the parents and a set of twins, and sextuplets, of which Collin was one—all of them in the public eye.[9]

-Collin recalled being involuntarily placed into two different mental health facilities, one of them UHS’s Fairmont Behavioral Health Institute in Philadelphia, Pennsylvania after his mother believed he required assistance for his “special needs” in 2016.
+Collin recalled being involuntarily placed into two different mental health facilities, one of them UHS’s Fairmount Behavioral Health Institute in Philadelphia, Pennsylvania after his mother believed he required assistance for his “special needs” in 2016.

 The institution was a “scary place,” Collin said, “I think being in a place like that does more damage than it helps you.”
-His father ultimately removed the teen from Fairmont after the boy begged for help in a 2017 letter, which was later made public.[10]
+His father ultimately removed the teen from Fairmount after the boy begged for help in a 2017 letter, which was later made public.[10]

 After leaving the institution, Collin went to live with his father and he says any connection to his mom was severed by the experience—adding further evidence of the failure of years of psychiatric “treatment” given him.